sbu-codepath-cleanse/Cleanse/README.md

 # User Stories
 What we absolutely want to complete:
 * Use the Twitter API to find followers or retweeter
-   * show list of each person's tweets and content
+  * show list of each followers' tweets and content
     * have an option to unfollow
   * Create blacklist of tweets

+Optional Features:
+* Have an optiont to confirm whether or not a tweet or retweet should be deleted
-* Have option to delete blacklist of tweets/retweets
+* Extending to Facebook
 # Optional (nice to have) user stories listed separately